ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/file_selection_dialog.md

   * Load multiple files
   * Select directory

-Base folder(optional)
+Base folder (optional)
 : The folder shown when the file selection is opened

 Default file (optional)
-: The default file
+: The default file proposed by the dialog

 File types
 : Allows to filter files by file extension pattern

 After completing the configuration dialog, `choose_file()` is inserted into the source code.
-You change its configuration by clicking on the command.
+You change its configuration by clicking on the command `choose_file()` again.

 ## Scripting `choose_file()`